 Based on the results of the tests that have been carried out, it shows that the financial knowledge variable has a significant influence on financial inclusion of individual users of digital banking services in DKI Jakarta.
 The results of this study are in line with the research of Bongomin et al. (Okello Candiya Bongomin et al., 2018) which found that financial knowledge has a positive relationship to financial inclusion.
 Financial knowledge is used to measure individual judgments about finances related to personal financial management, setting financial goals, financial planning, bank accounts, bank products or services and others (Tustin, 2010).
-Then Lusardi (Lusardi, 2008) said that low financial knowledge can lead to lower levels of financial planning and higher levels of use of alternative financial products, which in turn improves people's savings rates and creditworthiness (Justyn & Marheni, 2021).
-In addition, increasing knowledge about financial institutions will have an impact on financial institutions (Atkinson & Messy, 2012).
+Then Lusardi (Lusardi, 2008) said that low financial knowledge can lead to lower levels of financial planning and higher levels of use of alternative financial services.
+Good financial knowledge will influence decision-making regarding financial products, which in turn improves people's savings rates and creditworthiness (Justyn & Marheni, 2021).
+In addition, increasing knowledge about financial institutions will have an impact on financial inclusion because people who have knowledge will more easily access services from financial institutions (Atkinson & Messy, 2012).